Find Nursing Colleges

 Rome, Georgia

-Shorter does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $22,810.
+Shorter does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $23,258.
 This amount may be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $32,828 in student loans.
+Bachelor’s Degree recipients from Shorter accumulate an average of $30,516 in student debt by the time they complete their degree.

 View Best Nursing Bachelor’s Degree Schools Nationwide >